 Dino Dvornik was native to Split.
 Split people are known for being nostalgic.

 If you enter the town of Split via Poljička cesta, you may notice a large mural dedicated to Dino Dvornik and his father Boris Dvornik.
 The writing in the mural says:

 The sea withdrew, the rock has crushed

 Boris Dvornik was one of the most talented and fruitful Croatian actors.
 Boris and Dino died within 6 months of each other.
-Both of them are very well-known and loved in the city of Split, each of them icons, in their own way.
+Both of them are very well-known and loved in the city of Split, and each of them are icons in their own way.